SwayLtd/Teleprompter/README.md

-# Bewr Prompter
+# Sway  Prompter
-Bewr Teleprompter: A collaborative teleprompter tool designed for real-time, multi-device text synchronization.
+Sway Teleprompter: A collaborative teleprompter tool designed for real-time, multi-device text synchronization.
 Ideal for teams in broadcast, stage, and studio production.

 ## Roadmap
 ### TO DO